Alauddin al-Kahar

-Sultan Alauddin Ri'ayat Syah al-Kahar (died 29 September 1571) was the third sultan of Aceh, and was one of the strongest warrior rulers in the history of the sultanate.
-In his time the power structures that his father had begun were greatly strengthened.
-His age was marked by warfare with his Portuguese and Malay rivals, with varying degrees of success.
+Alauddin Ri'ayat Syah al-Kahar (died 29 September 1571) was the third Sultan of the Aceh Sultanate, reigning from either 1537 or 1539 until his death.
+He is considered to be one of the strongest rulers in the history of the sultanate and greatly strengthened Aceh.
+Alauddin's reign was marked by increased conflict with the Portuguese and their Malay and Sumatran allies and his dispatching of envoys to the Ottoman sultan, Suleiman the Magnificent in the 1560s.

 Taking power

-Alauddin was the son of Sultan Ali Mughayat Syah who founded the state in the early 16th century.
-After Sultan Ali's death in 1530, his eldest son Salahuddin ruled for a while but was inept in governing the sultanate.
+Alauddin was the second son of Sultan Ali Mughayat Syah, founder of the Aceh Sultanate.

+After Ali's death in 1530, his eldest son Salahuddin ruled for a while but was inept in governing the sultanate.
 The queen mother had great influence in the state and appointed a regent called Raja Bungsu who had a green payung (parasol), a symbol of authority, and a house opposite the royal abode.
 Meanwhile, Alauddin governed Samudra Pasai which had been conquered by Aceh in 1524.
 Being dissatisfied with conditions in the capital, he staged a royal coup in c.
 1537 or 1539, killed Raja Bungsu, and imprisoned Salahuddin and the Queen Mother Sitt Hur, who would die years later in 1548 and 1554 respectively.
 Alauddin now took the throne with the regnal title Sultan Alauddin Ri'ayat Syah al-Kahar.
 Under Acehnese tradition he is remembered as a great organizer of the Acehnese state.
 Thus he was supposedly the ruler who divided Acehnese society into administrative lineage groups (kaum or sukeë), but it is unclear whether this attribution is correct.